GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/report-types/index.md

 <!-- content from https://developer.chrome.com/docs/privacy-sandbox/attribution-reporting/system-overview/ -->

-The Attribution Reporting API allows you to generate two types of reports.
+The Attribution Reporting API allows you to generate two types of reports--event-level reports and summary reports.

 _Event-level reports_ associate a particular ad click or view (on the ad side) with data on the conversion side.
 To preserve user privacy by limiting the joining of user identity across sites, conversion-side data is very limited, and the data is noisy (meaning that for a small percentage of cases, random data is sent instead of real reports).